JosePepowner/Rainmeter/README.md

     <ul><li>I separated the two into their own folder in case you prefer the smaller version.
 This includes a regress to 1.2 Changes.</li></ul>
 </ul>
 <h1>1.2 Changes</h1>
-<s><h2>CPU:</h2>
+<h2>CPU:</h2>
 <ul>
-    <li>Added 10 Core support (Note: The skin will NOT display the 9/10th core as it only supports 8, this requires image editing that I do NOT want to do.
+    <s><li>Added 10 Core support (Note: The skin will NOT display the 9/10th core as it only supports 8, this requires image editing that I do NOT want to do.
 However, the bar will reflect the 10 cores instead of just 8.).</li></s>
     <li>Re-arranged the objects in the config to reflect the order they appear in HWInfo Gadgets page.
 (Makes it easier to match the Values)</li>
     <li>Removed incorrect and duplicate MeasureBar for extended mode.</li>
 </ul>